If you’re going to go after bass on a fly rod, please take the best bass fly fishing line with you, as it’ll make your day go a lot smoother.

 Low stretch is also a useful feature when fighting bass as they will run for cover.
 By having a low stretch line gives you more control in the fight so you can guide them into open water and away from snags.

-When it comes to fishing for bass with fly rods, your like is important, and please check you have the right one before you go, or you’ll be kicking yourself at the end of the fishing day.
+When it comes to fishing for bass using bass fishing fly rod, your like is important, and please check you have the right one before you go, or you’ll be kicking yourself at the end of the fishing day.
 So, which of the fly lines is the best one to choose?

 In all honesty, you should own both of these fly lines if you plan on chasing bass with a fly rod often as you’ll need to use both a floating and sink tip line depending on the season and water you’re fishing in.
 If you fish for bass now and then, go for the Rio Bass Line as it’s more versatile being a floating line, but get both lines if you can.